Lisonallie/becode-database-api/README.md

 ### DELETE Note
 ![alt-text](http://giphygifs.s3.amazonaws.com/media/P7PmvHY6kzAqY/giphy.gif)

 The DELETE file removes a row from the table which has been identified by its' 'title' attribute.
 The given title is retrieved from the URL using the HTTP request `$_GET`.
 Using the API, I set the method to DELETE and typed in my title variable in the URL.
-Here's an example of how that could look: `delete_note/?title=here20%I20%am`.
+Here's an example of how that could look: `delete_note.php/?title=here20%I20%am`.
 This would select the title that existed in the database with the title 'here I am', and remove it.

 ### UPDATE Note
 ![alt-text](https://media.tenor.com/images/3121351d9364eb14e146fec08996b5dc/tenor.gif)

 UPDATE file updates an existing row in the database which is identified by its' title.
 The given title is retrieved from the URL using the HTTP request `$_GET`.
 I ran into a slight problem when I tried to update everything at once: mainly, the updated field would be updated but everything else that was left blank was erased.
 So I created individual cases for each iteration of UPDATE author/title and it succeeded in leaving the unfilled fields in their original state.
 Using the API, I set the method to GET and typed in my title variable and replacement variable `$new_title/$new_author` in the URL.
-Here's an example of how that could look: `update_note/?title=jeremy&new_title=wanda`.
+Here's an example of how that could look: `update_note.php/?title=jeremy&new_title=wanda`.
 The new title of the column row previously having the title 'jeremy' would have the new title 'wanda' applied to it.
 This goes the same for 'author' as well.

 ### LIST Notes
 ![alt-text](https://media.giphy.com/media/F0QWePzwQRewM/giphy.gif)

 The LIST file allows the user to request to view all rows in the database table.
 As with the rest of the requests, the result is in JSON format.
 I do not use a LIST method for this however.
 I use the SQL SELECT method to select the entire table and return its' contents ordered by 'title'.
-There is no need to edit the URL with this method because I do not want to narrow down the search past selecting the table which I already do in the notes.
+There is no need to edit the URL with this method because I do not want to narrow down the search past selecting the table which I already do in the notes but the user can use this end point: `list_note.php/`.
 The result is a JSON output of all rows in the database table.

 ### GET Note
 ![alt-text](https://media.giphy.com/media/26gsiCIKW7ANEmxKE/giphy.gif)